New lineup allows growers to collect plant data manually, semi-autonomously, or with fully autonomous robots

 Source: HD.com

 IUNU expands platform to scale crop intelligence across greenhouses New lineup allows growers to collect plant data manually, semi-autonomously, or with fully autonomous robots Every greenhouse grower knows the challenge.
-But collecting plant measurements and observations across thousands of plants has always required significant labour and time.
+"Growers make important decisions every day about labour, harvest, and sales," said Ethan Takla, CTO of IUNU.

 Frequently Asked Questions